sansyrox/xcode-Night-Owl/README.md

 # xcode-Night-Owl

-This is an XCode port of the Night Owl inspired from the theme created by [Sarah Drasner](https://github.com/sdras)
+This is an XCode port of the Night Owl Theme inspired from the theme created by [Sarah Drasner](https://github.com/sdras)

 ## Installation
 To install this theme: